nhh1500/resizable_datatable/README.md

 ## Features

-A resiable datatable that able to resize column width
+A resizable datatable that able to resize column width

 ## Installing
 Add this yo your package's `pubspec.yaml` file: